 The statewide estimate of the proportion of wells that contained atrazine total chlorinated residues (TCR) was 11.7%.
-The estimate of the proportion of wells that exceeded the 3 ug/l enforcement standard for TCR was 0.4%.
-Estimates of the mean detect concentrations for pesticides were generally less than 1.0 ug/l.
-The estimate of the proportion of wells that exceeded the 10 mg/l enforcement standard for nitrate-nitrogen was 9.0%.
+The estimate of the proportion of wells that exceeded the 3.0 micrograms per liter (ug/l or approximately 3 ppb) enforcement standard for TCR was 0.4%.
+Estimates of the mean detect concentrations for pesticides were generally less than 1.0 ppb.